dm4rnde/docker-flask-app-base-apache2-wsgi-py3/README.md

 - Flask app (set up with wsgi and Apache; and running).

-***Example Flask app***:
+***Example Flask app*** (named BasicFlaskApp here);

-- is named BasicFlaskApp here;
+- is a minimal Flask app;

-- its role is only to help to verify that all works;
+- its role is just to help to verify that all works;

-- it is a minimal Flask app;

-- as there is not much content, it can be easily replaced with some other Flask app.
+- as there is not much content, it could be easily replaced with some other Flask app.

 **This project could be used, for example:**